Residential and commercial electrical services when you need them and at the right price.

 Although TR receptacles are not required for existing homes, parents have been waiting for this technology.
 In order to provide a safer environment for their children, many homeowners are choosing to replace their existing receptacles with the Tamper Resistant version.
 The convenience and peace of mind knowing that automatic protection is always in place, whenever a plug is removed, is comforting for anyone who has been entrusted with the care and supervision of a busy toddler.

 The installation of Tamper Resistant receptacles are an important step in making your home a safer place for all children.
 A licensed, certified Blue Crest electrician will be able to assist with this task.
-Please Contact us here or call us at any of the phone numbers listed on our contact page.
+Please call us at any of the phone numbers listed on our contact page.

 Note: The TR receptacle examples shown here are Pass & Seymour products.